sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 The `build` target is the default.
 If you don't specify a target at the command line, `build` is run.

+pdf
+: Build the website by processing the document sets.
+If the `Directory/outline` document exists and has been generated in scroll format, it and all primary documents linked from it (that also have scroll formats) are combined into a single document and used to produce PDF summaries of the website suitable, with some limitations, for reading off-line.

+    PDFs can be generated in a variety of page sizes.
+By default, generated PDFs are

+    * A letter page (8.5 in by 11in) version
+    * A 4x3 page format for larger tablets.
+    * An 8x5 page format for tables designed for viewing "wide-screen" video.

+    The generated PDFs are placed in the root directory of the website.

+    PDF generation is only avilable on machines with the `npm` program for retrieving Javascrip modules.

 clean
 : Delete all files that can be reconstructed via the `build` target.
 This is